One solid piece of full-grain · Stitched by hand · Released in small numbers · Shipped worldwide

 One‑of‑One

 Single pieces in leathers that come once.
-Only what is made — and when one sells, it is gone, never repeated.
+When one sells, it is gone.

 Kuko — Black Saffiano & Olive Caviar